oldd/state/README.md

 A working project is not enough!
 For projects in this module we will expect you to turn in code that is well organized & documented according to it's role.
 Your projects should have these directories:

 * `/data`: contains your schema, initial state, and a helpful README (including a description of your data)
-* `/scripts`: constains your logic, handlers, listeners, and a README describing what is in each file
+* `/logic`: contains any functions and tests, and a README describing what is in each file
+* `/handlers`: contains the handlers for your app, one per user story.  and a helpful README
+* `/listeners`: contains the listeners for your app, generally one per user story, and a helpful README
-* `/styles`: contains the CSS for your web page and a helpful README (including documentation of your classes & styles)
+* `style.css`: contains the CSS for your web page and any helpful comments
 * `index.html`: contains the initial DOM for your user interface & requires all scripts
+* `init.js`: contains the code to render your initial UI and log the initial state
 * `log.js`: contains the initial empty log for your project.
 For now, just an empty array
 * `README.md`: describes what your project does & how to use it.
 * `development-strategy.md`: a file containing a table of your user stories in order, with one column for each folder.